marschall/osgi-remoting-ejb/README.md

 Service proxies can only be registered once the sole `InitialContextService` is registered because it's required for defining proper class loader.

+The sample does work only with JBoss remote EJB, not with remote JNDI.
+The sample EJB does only work with JBoss to make it work with other servers `<Aorg.jboss.distinct.name />` has to be commented out.

 Customization
 -------------
 To add custom features like call logging or exception handling implementing a `ServiceListener` and wrapping the services is recommended.